franfran20/block_mail_project/README.md

+#LINK TO VIDEO DEMO
+Soon...
+Had to submit before deadline!

 # What is BlockMail?

 BlockMail is a mail service built on top of the decentralized web which is IPFS.
 Blockmail solves the problem of **spam mails(unwanted mails)**, also allowing mails to have **monetary values** attached to those mails/messages.
 Most importantly, blockmail gives you one hundred percent **control** over how you wish to manage your mails.
 Exciting right?
 Oh and for the rest of this article we'll refer to mails as **blockmails**.